gleam-lang/website/deployment/zerops.md

 ## Gleam x Zerops Quickrun

-Want to test Gleam on Zerops without installing or setting up anything?
+Want to test Gleam with Postgres on Zerops without installing or setting up anything?
 Use the Zerops Gleam recipe [Zerops x Gleam](https://github.com/zeropsio/recipe-gleam) using the project import yaml mentioned below or [Deploy with a Single Click](https://app.zerops.io/recipe/gleam).

 ```yaml
 project: